Khanyi Mbau: Television

 In 2004, Mbau replaced actress Lindiwe Chibi in the role of Doobsie on Muvhango after Chibi was shot by her boyfriend Dan Mokoena.
 A year later she was fired from the role, reportedly for spending too much time partying and appearing in the Sunday tabloids.
 In 2006 Mbau joined the SABC 1 hit drama series Mzansi, in its second season, as Mbali.
 SABC 1 did not renew the show for a third season.
 Later in 2007 Mbau played the role of Zee in the SABC 1 mini-series After 9.

 In 2012 she was the guest judge on the second season of SABC 1's Turn It Out.
 In 2013 she starred in an episode of E.tv's anthology drama series, Ekasi: Our Stories.
 She also featured in the DStv Vuzu documentary, I Am, and she portrayed Sindisiwe Sibeko on DStv's Mzansi Magic mini-series Like Father Like Son.

 In August 2012, Mbau released her biography Bitch, Please!
-I’m Khanyi Mbau, written by the journalist Lesley Mofokeng.
+I'm Khanyi Mbau, written by the journalist Lesley Mofokeng.

-In 2013 Mbau featured in the docu-reality television series Reality Check on E.tv.
+In 2013, Mbau featured in the docu-reality television series Reality Check on E.tv.
 In the same year, Mbau began hosting her own talk show on the OpenView HD channel eKasi+, Katch It With Khanyi.
 The show was renewed for a second season in late 2014.
 It reached number one in audience share for talk shows, exceeding the share of SABC 2's Motswako.
 Katch It With Khanyi debuted with a viewership of 785,000 viewers, which increased to 1,669,000 in the first week of November 2014.
 During the show's second season, it was nominated for the South African Film and Television Awards 2015.

 In 2014, Mbau competed in the seventh season of Strictly Come Dancing.
 In week 7 she and partner Quintus Jansen failed to earn enough votes to remain in the competition, and she was eliminated.
 There was an initial controversy on social media as super-fans of Mbau expressed their disappointment and questioned the integrity of the voting process.
-In July 2015, MTV Africa launched lip sync battles, with Mbau taking the award home.
+Mbau competed in the first episode of the second season of MTV Africa Lip Sync Battles, where she faced off with fellow musician Nadia Nakai.